EdgarQuinonez/restaurant-online-ordering-system/README.md

 DATABASE_HOST=db
 DATABASE_PORT=5432

+# Backend Project

+Hooked up with DRF, CORS and POSTGRES

+## Running migrations

+1. cd into backend
+   python manage.py makemigrations
+2. Rebuild the containers
+   docker compose --env-file ./backend/.env exec -it backend-dev sh
+3. Enter sh in backend-dev container
+   NOTE: Currently, I still have that error with entrypoint.sh file which would automate this on rebuild python manage.py migrate

 # Frontend Project

 Is an Angular project which I aim to keep updated as long as I keep working with this same framework.